 &lt;p&gt;Whatever the reason, switching hosts in a co-op game is not as straightforward as it should be.
 Most games do not have a &amp;ldquo;transfer host&amp;rdquo; button.
 The process depends entirely on how the game handles save data, and getting it wrong can mean lost progress or broken worlds.&lt;/p&gt;</description></item><item><title>How to Share Game Save Files With Friends (The Easy Way)</title><link>https://www.savesync.games/blog/how-to-share-game-saves-with-friends/</link><pubDate>Thu, 06 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-share-game-saves-with-friends/</guid><description>&lt;p&gt;At some point, every co-op group runs into the same question: how do we get this save file from one person&amp;rsquo;s computer to another?
 Maybe the host is going on vacation and someone else needs to keep the world going.
 Maybe a friend wants to try something in the world on their own time.
 Maybe you just want a backup on someone else&amp;rsquo;s machine.&lt;/p&gt;

-&lt;p&gt;Whatever the reason, sharing game saves between players is something the games themselves rarely make easy.
-Here is a breakdown of every method available, from the most manual to the most automated.&lt;/p&gt;</description></item><item><title>How to Play Co-Op Games When the Host Is Offline</title><link>https://www.savesync.games/blog/how-to-play-co-op-when-host-is-offline/</link><pubDate>Sun, 02 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-play-co-op-when-host-is-offline/</guid><description>&lt;p&gt;You have been building a world with your friends for weeks.
+&lt;p&gt;Space Engineers co-op runs through the host&amp;rsquo;s session.
+The world save is theirs.
+Everyone else joins in, but the file never leaves the host - so when they stop playing, the build is unreachable.&lt;/p&gt;</description></item><item><title>How to Play Co-Op Games When the Host Is Offline</title><link>https://www.savesync.games/blog/how-to-play-co-op-when-host-is-offline/</link><pubDate>Sun, 02 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-play-co-op-when-host-is-offline/</guid><description>&lt;p&gt;You have been building a world with your friends for weeks.
 You have mined the resources, built the base, expanded the farm, defeated the bosses.
 Then one evening you sit down to play and the host is not online.
 Maybe they are busy, maybe they are asleep in a different timezone, maybe they just do not feel like playing tonight.
 It does not matter.
 The result is the same: you cannot access your world.&lt;/p&gt;</description></item><item><title>How to Backup Your Co-Op Game Saves (So You Never Lose Progress)</title><link>https://www.savesync.games/blog/how-to-backup-co-op-game-saves/</link><pubDate>Wed, 29 Oct 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-backup-co-op-game-saves/</guid><description>&lt;p&gt;A hundred hours of progress.
 Gone.
 Maybe the hard drive failed.
 Maybe a game update corrupted the save.
 Maybe someone accidentally loaded an old world and overwrote the current one.
 Whatever happened, the result is the same: your co-op world is gone and nobody has a backup.&lt;/p&gt;

 &lt;p&gt;This happens far more often than it should.
 And it is especially painful with co-op saves because the loss does not just affect one person.
 An entire group&amp;rsquo;s investment disappears.&lt;/p&gt;</description></item><item><title>How to Avoid Paying for Dedicated Game Servers (and Still Play Co-Op)</title><link>https://www.savesync.games/blog/how-to-avoid-paying-for-game-servers/</link><pubDate>Sat, 25 Oct 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-avoid-paying-for-game-servers/</guid><description>&lt;p&gt;Dedicated game servers are the go-to recommendation whenever someone asks how to solve the host dependency problem in co-op games.
 And they work.
 But nobody mentions the part where you are now paying a monthly subscription just to play a game you already bought.&lt;/p&gt;